Gotham Magazine

 View this post on Instagram

 As the website reads, this spot is “a queer human space built by lesbians.”
 The establishment has been around for more than 30 years though it's always revamping and adapting to the changing times.
-Most recently, the space has shifted from a nightclub to a spacious lounge due to the pandemic to give guests a comfortable space to mix, mingle and sip on some amazing cocktails.
+Most recently, the space has shifted from a nightclub to a spacious lounge to give guests a comfortable space to mix, mingle and sip on some amazing cocktails.

 The Duplex